Rhinoplasty Can Help You Aesthetically and Functionally

 What Causes Problems in Nasal Function?

-Believe it or not, a lot of breathing problems are the result of congenital defects.
+Believe it or not, a lot of breathing problems are the result of congenital disabilities.
 The most common abnormalities are lumps and masses that obstruct the nasal passage.
 Some examples are nasal dermoids (tiny cavities or sinuses) or gliomas (small clusters of cells).

 Trauma can also cause function problems.
-A broken nose, for example, is one of the most common causes of a deviated septum, which is a twist or break in the cartilage that separates the left side of your nose from the right.
+A broken nose, for example, is one of the most common causes of a deviated septum, a twist or break in the cartilage that separates the left side of your nose from the right.
 Even lesser trauma can bend or fracture cartilage and disrupt the flow of breathing.

-Rhinoplasty can be used to fix bothinternal and external problems.
+Rhinoplasty can be used to fix both internal and external problems.
 Here are some examples of each type:

 Internal Nasal Problems and Treatments